san-diego-tech-conference/SD_Tech_Conference/index.md

 Our goal is to create an **inclusive and supportive space** for students to grow academically and professionally.
 We are committed to:

-- **Empowering Undergraduates** – Providing a structured yet accessible platform for students to present and discuss their work.
+- **Empowering Undergraduates** – Providing a structured and accessible platform for students to present and discuss their work.
 - **Encouraging Collaboration** – By bringing together students from Computer Science, Data Science, and related disciplines, we aim to foster a dynamic community of thinkers, builders, and innovators.
 - **Ensuring Fair Recognition** – Through a **blind review process**, every submission is evaluated on its merit.
 We will recognize outstanding contributions with awards for **Best Paper, Best Project, Best Presentation, and Best Demo**.